 (310) 254-7246 (text only)

 The CatCafé Lounge in West Los Angeles is a nonprofit company with a comfortable and engaging lounge area, along with a delightful cat patio that allows for cats and visitors alike to get a little fresh air.
-The CatCafé Lounge typically has both coffee and snacks available for patrons to purchase, but due to Covid-19 related concerns, guidelines dictate that food offerings for humans at the CatCafé Lounge be limited to prepackaged snacks to-go.
+The CatCafé Lounge has both hot and cold beverages available for patrons to purchase, as well as a few food offerings for humans, mostly prepackaged snacks to go.
+Outside food and drink are not allowed at the CatCafé Lounge.

 Crumbs and Whiskers LA Kitten Café